Lauren Macuga: Career

 In 2011, Macuga joined the Park City Ski and Snowboard's club team at the age of 8.
 In the same year, she was invited to participate in NASTAR nationals and championed her age group.
-Macuga attends Park City Winter Sports School and participates in the Park City Ski & Snowboard Club.
+Macuga attended Park City Winter Sports School and participates in the Park City Ski & Snowboard Club.

 Macuga joined the Park City Ski & Snowboard FIS women's team for the first time in 2019, trained by Jay Hey.
 Because she had no previous racing experience, Macuga had to work her way up from 990th place by participating and placing in various FIS events.
-Macuga placed 3rd in the last race of the FIS season, giving her enough points to qualify to be a US Team nominee at 445th place.
-Her place on the Team was confirmed a month later by U.S. Ski and Snowboard Alpine development director Chip Knight, and she is one of two women from Utah on the team.
+Macuga placed third in the last race of the FIS season, giving her enough points to qualify to be a US Team nominee at 445th place.
+Her place on the team was confirmed a month later by US Ski and Snowboard Alpine development director Chip Knight, and she was one of two women from Utah on the team at that time.

-On March 18, 2019, Macuga made her debut in the Nor-Am Cup in Downhill skiing at the Sugarloaf ski resort.

-She has been on the U.S. Ski & Snowboard Alpine D Team for 3 years after first joining the team in 2020.
 Alongside Zoe Zimmerman, Macuga was one of the first two mentees of Alice Merryweather.

-Due to her breakout season in 2025, including her first ever World Cup win and first World Championships medal, Macuga was awarded 2025 Stifel's Most Improved (Women) at Toyota U.S. Alpine Championships.
+On March 19, 2019, Macuga made her debut in the Nor-Am Cup in the downhill at the Sugarloaf ski resort.
+She continued racing on the Nor-Am circuit for the 2019–20 season, and was named to the US team for the 2020 Winter Youth Olympics in Lausanne, Switzerland.
+She broke her leg there in a crash during the super-G portion of the alpine combined and did not race again that season.

+Her World Cup debut came on December 3, 2021 in Lake Louise, Canada, followed by winning the bronze medal in the downhill at the 2022 Junior World Championships.

+The 2022–23 season saw several more starts on the Nor-Am Cup, Europa Cup, and World Cup, including her first World Cup point in the downhill at St. Moritz and another appearance at the Junior World Championships.

+Macuga had particular success in the super-G during the 2024 World Cup season, including three top-ten finishes and qualifying for her first World Cup finals.

+Her first World Cup victory came during the 2025 season when she became the first American woman to win the super-G at St. Anton, Austria.
+In February she competed in her first senior World Championships in Saalbach-Hinterglemm, Austria, and won the bronze in the super-G. This was followed a few weeks later by a second World Cup podium with a second-place finish in the downhill at Kvitfjell, Norway.
+Due to her breakout season in 2025, Macuga was given 2025 Stifel's Most Improved (Women) and Athlete of the Year (Women) awards at the US Alpine Championships in April.

+In November 2025, during pre-season training at Copper Mountain, Macuga injured the ACL of her right knee and missed the World Cup season and 2026 Winter Olympics.